operasoftware/sentrycli/README.md

 # sentrycli
-CLI scripts to query and analyze data gathered by [Sentry].
+CLI tools to query and analyze data gathered by [Sentry].

 ### Installation
 Install [pip](https://pip.pypa.io/en/stable/installing/) and run:
 ```
 > pip install -U sentrycli
 ```
+The same command is used to upgrade to the latest version.

 ### Usage
 It's a two-step process.
 First issue's events need to be downloaded:
 ```